Jason2B3/DEV_NOTES/JS Notes/NPM, Yarn, Libs, Features.md

 ———————————————----————【 TIME SKIP 】——————————————————————————————
-Step 6: Once your project is finished being worked on, build your final bundle
+Step 6: Once your project is finished being worked on, build your final bundle More detailed instructions in the "Final Project Build" lesson in Deployment Chapter

 ```powershell
 npx parcel build index.html			"bundle code and convert to ES5 via Babel"